 As the state of Florida heads into the most active part of the Atlantic hurricane season – August, September, and early October – most Floridians find themselves watching the news more often or checking their weather apps for the latest tropical info.
 This is the time of year when terms like “projected path,” “cone of probability,” and “spaghetti model” take on greater significance than at other times of the year.

-Typically, when people think about hurricane-related damage to their homes, they imagine uprooted trees falling on the house or high winds that damage the roof.
-And while those are definitely a cause for concern, an often-overlooked danger is all the rain a hurricane or tropical storm can bring.
-When all that water is combined with the high winds of a slow-moving storm, large amounts of water can get into your house through the soffits or through openings that appear when roof shingles are damaged or blown away.
+When people think about hurricane-related damage to their homes, they imagine uprooted trees falling on the house or high winds damaging the roof.
+And while those are a cause for concern, an often-overlooked danger is all the rain a hurricane or tropical storm can bring.
+When all that water is combined with the high winds of a slow-moving storm, large amounts of water can get into your house through the soffits or openings that appear when roof shingles are damaged or blown away.

-While soffits and roof damage are the most likely weak spots for a water intrusion event, there are plenty of other potential entry points as well.
+While soffits and roof damage are the most likely weak spots for a water intrusion event, there are plenty of other potential entry points.
 For some of them, there are steps a homeowner can take to reduce the risk and minimize the damage.
-And because it only takes about 24 hours for dangerous mold to start growing after the water has entered the home, it’s worth taking some of these precautionary steps.
+And because it only takes about 24 hours for dangerous mold to grow after the water has entered the home, it’s worth taking some precautionary steps.

 Check for gaps caused by loose stucco or mortar around hose bibs

-Over long periods of time, the material around your hose bibs can crack and crumble away because it expands and contracts with the temperature.
-This is basically the same process that causes cracks in sidewalks, driveways, and asphalt.
-And it doesn’t take a huge opening to let water in, especially if the wind is driving the rain against that side of the house.
-It’s a fairly easy DIY project to fill those gaps with caulk or a cement stucco repair product available at any home improvement store.
+Over long periods, the material around your hose bibs can crack and crumble away because it expands and contracts with the temperature.
+This is the same process that causes cracks in sidewalks, driveways, and asphalt.
+And it doesn’t take a huge opening to let water in, primarily if the wind drives the rain against that side of the house.
+It’s a relatively easy DIY project to fill those gaps with caulk or a cement stucco repair product available at any home improvement store.